WICG/WebApiDevice/README.md

 ```

 ### Verification in the Chrome DevTools Console
-The easiest way to verify the attribute results is calling these APIs in the [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console).
+To verify the correctness of this API, you can test it by using [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console).
 Take an example, the following code snippet can be used to print the current device's serial number in the console.
 ```javascript
 navigator.managed.getSerialNumber(console.log);
 ```

-### Please attention!
+### Attention!
-* Device attributes API is unavailable if the current user is unaffiliated.
+* Device attributes API is unavailable if the current user is unaffiliated (i.e. the account enrolled into the device and session don't have the same domain).
 * Device attributes API is unavailable if the current application is not managed.
 * Device attributes API is unavailable in the Incognito mode.